 Begin by preparing the surface you’re working with, which means cleaning the cinder blocks with a sponge or a brush and water to remove any dirt or dust that could affect the painting process.

-If the outdoor wall is too dirty, power washing it can be a better solution to clean up the stubborn mess.
+If your outdoor cinder block wall is too dirty, power washing it can be a better solution to clean up the stubborn mess.

 Step 2.
 Tape the Grout Lines

 Grout lines are the spaces between the cinder blocks filled with grout.

 These should be masked using painter’s tape, as you don’t want the primer and paint to get stuck there and affect the overall appearance.